durian/superslew/README.md

   throw away your preferences and configure them again.

 - Only tested with a simple Saitek joystick and CH Products pedals.

+- Can be enabled "in flight", but sometimes causes spectacular effects when disabled again.